ymich9963/twc/README.md

 - Method C: Derived from [Sierra Circuits](https://twcalculator.app.protoexpress.com/).

 ## Installing
-To install automatically, use the install script located in `install/` by using the command below,
+To install automatically, use the install script located in `install/` by executing the command below in a PowerShell terminal with Admin rights,

 ```
 irm "https://raw.githubusercontent.com/ymich9963/twc/refs/heads/main/install/twc-windows-install.ps1" | iex